abhiTronix/deffcode/docs/contribution/issue.md

 ### Follow the Issue Template

 * Please format your issue by choosing the appropriate template.
-* Any improper/insufficient reports will be marked **invalid**, and if we don't hear back from you we may close the issue.
+* Any improper/insufficient reports will be marked **Invalid ⛔**, and if we don't hear back from you we may close the issue.

 ### Raise the Issue